 A company that intends to apply for Charitable Status must be setup as a non-profit venture with no beneficial owners and is required to have certain clauses within the company’s constitution.
 Charitable Status can be applied to the Revenue Commissioners on projects which are set up for charitable, scholastic or religious purposes.
-It should also be noted that Guarantee Companies are required under statutory legislation to file Audited Accounts every year with the Companies Registration Office (CRO).
+It should also be noted that such Companies are required to prepare and file audited accounts every year with the Companies Registration Office (CRO).
 These CLG’s are required to have at least 3 non-related directors and a minimum of 3 non-related members.
 The directors can also be members.

-For more information on applying for Charitable Status please click Applications for Charitable Status.
+For more information please view Applications for Charitable Status.